This post may contain affiliate links. See our affiliate disclaimer here.

 While you need to make enough money to survive, there are few things as soul-sucking as being in a job you hate.
 My biggest fear is wasting my precious time here on this Earth doing something I don’t really care about or that doesn’t really matter.

-Unless a job pays so well you can work make a full-time income and have enough time to spend working on and growing your own thing, I would look for a way out.
+Unless a job pays so well you can make a full-time income and have enough time to spend working on and growing your own thing, I would look for a way out.
 It’s too easy to become complacent and drift further away from what you want to be doing.
-And then all of the sudden two years have passed and you’re wondering why on Earth you’re still in the same place.
+And then all of a sudden two years have passed and you’re wondering why on Earth you’re still in the same place.

 Life is way too short to settle for mediocre.

 #2 Identify a profitable skill that you’re willing to learn over the next 3-5 years and practice daily.

 Working my first year out of college, I realized that my only two profitable skills were selling software and moving furniture.
 Ultimately, I could only do so much with those two skills that would directly impact my future.
 I wanted a skill that I could potentially monetize, but also one I could do forever and not grow tired of it.
 I already hated my job in sales and moving furniture was exhausting.

 I’ve always loved writing and the idea that I could actually be paid for it was nuts.
 So I spent mornings and evenings after my day job writing blog posts that nobody read and trying in vain to not end my sentences in prepositions.
 Alyssa was doing the same thing on her blog and we both proofread each other’s work (and probably were the sole readers of our blogs).